New Jersey Pediatric Malpractice Attorneys

 Additionally, symptoms do not always point to one specific condition, but two or more.
 A child’s limited ability to explain their symptoms, as well as an incomplete picture of the symptoms or clues that might lie in family history and inherited conditions, clearly demonstrate why diagnostic errors involving children occur so frequently.
 As such, pediatricians must be especially well-versed in the medical literature in their field, keeping abreast of the latest science and medical developments, and vigilant over the best practices that alert their medical team to emergency care.

-Other sources of malpractice include incomplete or inaccurate documentation, overlooking or misreading lab results, surgical errors, improper medicine dosage, inadequate follow up care, premature hospital discharge, failure to order appropriate tests, faulty communication and mishandling of patient information delivered by telephone.
+Other sources of malpractice include incomplete or inaccurate documentation, overlooking or misreading lab results, surgical errors, inadequate follow up care, premature hospital discharge, failure to order appropriate tests, faulty communication and mishandling of patient information delivered by telephone.
+Other mistakes and poor decisions result from a lack of knowledge, training, or preparation.
+Regardless of the specific type of medical error that occurs in your child’s medical care, the results can be devastating.

 Childhood Condition Negligence Lawyers NJ